Three, Two, One

 Prince Andrew and Sarah Ferguson get married at Westminster Abbey on Wednesday, 23rd July.

-On 24th July, in recognition of his work to raise funds for famine relief in Africa, Bob Geldorf receives a knighthood from the Queen at Buckingham Palace.
+On 24th July, in recognition of his work to raise funds for famine relief in Africa, Bob Geldorf receives a Knighthood from Queen Elizabeth II at Buckingham Palace.

 Suzy Lamplugh, a 25-year-old estate agent, disappears on Monday, 28th July, after meeting an unknown client, "Mr. Kipper", outside a property in Fulham.